-Three species with much shorter monitoring histories have also decreased by more than half during just a 23-year period.
-Two of these are already red listed Wood Warbler and Whinchat), and the third is currently amber listed Swift).
-Set against these three species are eight that have more than doubled over equivalent shorter periods (see Positive changes).
-In addition, Pied Flycatcher and Wheatear, which also have a shorter monitoring history, declined by between 25% and 50% over a 23year period.
-The former species is currently red-listed whereas the latter is green-listed and shows a fluctuating trend over this period.
+Three species with much shorter monitoring histories have also decreased by more than half during just a 25-year period.
+All of these are already red listed in BoCC5 (Swift, Wood Warbler and Whinchat).
+Set against these three species are nine that have more than doubled over equivalent shorter periods (see Positive changes).

+In addition, Pied Flycatcher and Wheatear, which also have a shorter monitoring history, declined by between 25% and 50% over a 25-year period, as measured by the BTO/JNCC/RSBP Breeding Bird Survey.
+The former species is currently red-listed whereas the latter is amber-listed and shows a fluctuating trend over this period.